-1. First Offense-Possible sanctions include, but are not limited to:

-- a) Warning Level I Conduct Probation; - b) Participation in an alcohol education class. - c) Fine of \$50 for students 21 or older or \$75 for minors.

-Other sanctions as determined by Chief Conduct Officer (or designee).

-- d) - 2.
-Second Offense- Possible sanctions include, but are not limited to: - a) Level I Conduct Probation Level II Conduct Probation - b) Authorship of a research/reflection essay; and/or - c) Other sanctions as determined by Chief Conduct Officer. - d) Fine of \$100 for students 21 or older or \$150 for minors. - 3.
+- 1. First Offense-Possible sanctions include, but are not limited to: - a) Warning Level I Conduct Probation; - b) Participation in an alcohol education class. - c) Fine of \$50 for students 21 or older or \$75 for minors. - d) Other sanctions as determined by Chief Conduct Officer (or designee). - 2.
+Second Offense Possible sanctions include, but are not limited to: - a) Level I Conduct Probation Level II Conduct Probation - b) Authorship of a research/reflection essay; and/or - c) Fine of \$100 for students 21 or older or \$150 for minors. - d) Other sanctions as determined by Chief Conduct Officer. - 3.
 Third and Subsequent Offenses-Possible sanctions include, but are not limited to: - a) Level II Conduct Probation. - b) Mandated substance abuse assessment by an approved agency and required compliance with the assessing counselor's evaluation; - c) Authorship of a research/reflection essay; - d) Notification of parents/guardians of dependent students as defined by FERPA; - e) Subsequent offenses will result in loss of housing, suspension, or expulsion from the university; and/or - f) Other sanctions as determined by the Chief Conduct Officer.